-Feature updates are the big updates to Windows 10 that occur twice per year and change the version number (1809, 1903, 2004, etc).
-These are major updates that introduce (or remove) feature to Windows 10 and are akin to upgrading to a new version of the operating system.
+Feature updates are the big updates to Windows 10 that occur twice a year and change the version number (1809, 1903, 2004, etc).
+These are major updates that introduce (or remove) features to Windows 10 and are akin to upgrading to a new version of the operating system.

 You can defer Feature Updates for up to 365 days.

 Quality updates are monthly updates that contain bug and security fixes.
 Each month there is one cumulative update that supersedes the previous month’s update, containing both security and non-security fixes.
 Microsoft releases Windows Quality Updates on the second Tuesday of each month which is unofficially known as Patch Tuesday.